 If you are a patient or would like to learn more about sexual health, the following resources are free for the public.
 This information is frequently updated to reflect the best practices in sexual health and discuss products currently on the market.
 While we strive to provide up-to-date and accurate information on the products listed, please talk to your clinician/physician if you have allergies, sensitivities, or any other sexual health concerns.

-If you are a physician, visit the Physician’s Page for additional resources.
+If you are a physician/clinician, visit the Professionals’s page for additional resources.

 - Click here for a list of books, videos and websites on various sexual health topics for individuals and couples.

 - Click here for a list of publications related to clinical practice in sex therapy and sexuality counseling.